BrickMMO/parts-about/v1/parts-v1-process.markdown

 ## Process

-This applciation directory will include information on the following:
+This applciation will provide a directory with the following information:

 1. A list of LEGO® themes.
 2. Information on a theme and a list of sets within a chosen theme.